Maxltrm/maxltrm.github.io/_posts/2024-09-22-gitlab-on-minikube.markdown

 ### Create kustomizations

-When I was setting up this lab I had some problems with pvc permissions, pods that needed a pvc would not start giving permission denied errors, searching on github I found the following closed but unresolved issue: https://github.com/kubernetes/minikube/issues/1990 so I decided to work around the problem and run the statefulsets as user 0.
-Don't do this in prod!
+When I was setting up this lab I had some problems with pvc permissions, pods that needed a pvc would not start giving permission denied errors.

+Searching on github I found the following closed but unresolved [issue](https://github.com/kubernetes/minikube/issues/1990){:target="_blank"}.

+So I decided to work around the problem and run the statefulsets as user 0. **Don't do it in prod!**

 I decided to do it using helm post-renderer and kustomize but it can probably be done via helm values as well.